Site logo

 Spanish: Nochebuena

 On the 24th of December, Christmas Eve is generally a family affair for most people, where families gather together around a Christmas lunch or dinner in advance of the official start of Christmas the next day.
-That evening, some people will also attend the midnight mass marking the true start of Christmas.
+That evening, some people will also attend midnight mass marking the true start of Christmas.

 Christmas